-For a detailed description of the WebLogic extensions to the javax.transaction and javax.transaction.xa interfaces, see the weblogic.transaction package description.
+For a detailed description of the WebLogic extensions to the javax.transaction and javax.transaction.xa interfaces, see the weblogic.transaction package summary in the Oracle Fusion Middleware Oracle WebLogic Server API Reference.

 Logging Last Resource Transaction Optimization

 WebLogic Server includes support for the Logging Last Resource (LLR) transaction optimization through JDBC data sources.
 LLR is a performance enhancement option that enables one non-XA resource to participate in a global transaction with the same ACID guarantee as XA.
 LLR is a refinement of the "Last Agent Optimization."
 It differs from Last Agent Optimization in that it is transactionally safe.
 The LLR resource uses a local transaction for its transaction work.
 The WebLogic Server transaction manager prepares all other resources in the transaction and then determines the commit decision for the global transaction based on the outcome of the LLR resource's local transaction.